Sizing Neutrals for Non-Linear Loads per NEC 220.61

 The Problem with Non-Linear Loads and Harmonic Distortion

-In a traditional, balanced 3-phase system with linear loads (like resistive heaters or induction motors), the phase currents are 120 degrees apart and cancel each other out, resulting in near-zero current on the neutral conductor.
+In a traditional, balanced 3-phase system with linear loads (like resistive heaters or induction motors), the phase currents are 120 degrees apart and cancel each other out, resulting in low neutral currents.
 However, modern electronics have changed this dynamic entirely.
 Non-linear loads, such as variable frequency drives (VFDs), electronic ballasts, and the switch-mode power supplies (SMPS) found in computers and LED lighting, draw current in short, abrupt pulses instead of a smooth sinusoidal wave.

 This pulsing action creates distortion in the current waveform, which can be mathematically broken down into multiple frequencies that are integer multiples of the fundamental 60 Hz frequency.
 These multiples are called harmonics.
 The most problematic of these are the triplen harmonics (3rd, 9th, 15th, etc.).
-In a 4-wire wye system, triplen harmonic currents from each phase are in-phase with each other.
-Instead of canceling, they become additive on the neutral conductor.
-These are also known as zero sequence harmonics.
-This phenomenon can cause the current on the neutral to be significantly higher than any single-phase conductor, leading to dangerous neutral conductor overheating and posing a serious fire risk if not properly addressed.
+In a 4-wire wye system, triplen harmonic currents from each phase are in-phase with each other and therefore add on the neutral conductor rather than canceling.
+This additive effect (sometimes referred to as zero-sequence harmonic current) can cause neutral currents to exceed the phase conductor currents, leading to dangerous neutral conductor overheating and posing a serious fire risk if not properly addressed.

 Understanding NEC 220.61: Feeder or Service Neutral Load